 Rental Potential

-High-end villas in Corfu can rent for €600 to €1,200 per night during peak season.
+High-end villas in Corfu can rent for approximately €600 to €1,200 per night during peak season.

 Why Investors Are Moving Here

-Argolida, particularly around Porto Heli and Ermioni, has emerged as one of the most interesting mainland markets for luxury villas.
+Argolida, particularly the area around Porto Heli and Ermioni, has emerged as one of the most interesting mainland markets for luxury villas.

-Its proximity to Athens — just a two-to-three hour drive — makes it extremely attractive for both international visitors and wealthy Athenians.
+Its proximity to Athens—a drive of approximately two to three hours—makes it attractive to both international visitors and affluent Athenians.

 The presence of ultra-luxury developments such as Amanzoe has also helped raise the international profile of the area.